 Nancy Bussing and Sharon Ducey, Quilt Show Raffle Basket Co-Chairs

-Guild Getaway Weekend in 2014
+Guild Quilting Getaway Weekend

 Denise Fitzgerald, Getaway Coordinator